-Then click the Backdrops tab, which suddenly appears up the top of the blocks area between 'Scripts' and 'Sounds', as shown in Figure 45.
-Choose the brush tool so you can draw freehand.
+Then click the Backdrops icon, which you will find on the bottom righthand side of the screen, as shown in Figure 45.
+Choose the paint tool so you can draw freehand.
 It is the one highlighted in blue.

 Figure 45: Scratch example of selecting Backdrops tab and brush tool